Ziptility/RxDBDotNet/CONTRIBUTING.md

 - Follow the existing code style in the project.
 - Use meaningful variable and function names.
 - Write clear comments for complex logic.
-- Ensure your code works with nullable reference types enabled.
+- Please make sure your code works with nullable reference types enabled.
 - Use C# 8.0+ features where appropriate.

 ## Testing

 - Write unit tests for new functionality.
-- Ensure all existing tests pass before submitting your changes.
+- Please make sure all existing tests pass before submitting your changes.
 - Aim for high test coverage, especially for critical paths.

 ## Documentation